Laragh, County Wicklow

 The area is wooded, with the hills and mountains rising directly from the valley, and hill walkers, hikers, and other tourists sometimes use the village – given its closeness to Dublin – as their centre for recreational activities in the mountains.
 About 5 km from the village, on the Rathdrum road, the Clara Lara FunPark covers an area of some 40 ha.
 Birdwatchers come here to look for the great spotted woodpecker, Ireland's newest species, which breeds in the area.

 Laragh is also sometimes (including on Sunday mornings and lunchtime) used as a meeting and stop-off point for motorcyclists and cyclists following a run over "The Gap" (the R756) before they head on to Rathdrum.

 "Laragh" is the name of a fictional sheep station in Western Australia run by the Regan family in Nevil Shute's novel Beyond the Black Stump.

+Notable people

+Former or current residents of the village have included: